baronabramowitz/python_code/README.md

 * And several other functions that help to perform the above calculations
 * **Further development necessary to handle translations to and from foreign currencies**

+##tests includes:
+* Tests for bond_class.py with bounded validity to allow for daily changes in yields
+* Tests for portfolio_class.py with bounded validity to allow for daily changes in yields

 ##parsing_functions includes:
 html_parsing_us_strips_data.py is a single function that:
 * Downloads the prior trading day's yields for US Treasury STRIPS of all trading maturities,inserts those STRIPS yields into an .xlsx and generates a yield curve from the STRIPS maturity dates and yields.
 Also generates and plots a continuous yield curve by interpolating between maturity dates by using a cubic spline.